tema-skakun/skillfactory_rds/README.md

 In my algorithm, I use selecting the middle value of the range.
 After each attempt, I reduce the range if the guessed value is larger/lower than the average.

 ## module 1.
-"Who wants to be a film distribution millionaire?":
+"Who wants to be a film distribution millionaire?"

 ### Project Objectives:

     Try on the role of an analyst at a film distribution company. to conduct your first data analysis using pandas.

 ## module 2.
-Exploratory data analysis for a project from UNICEF:
+Exploratory data analysis for a project from UNICEF

 UNICEF, an international arm of the United Nations whose mission is to improve the well-being of children around the world.